rearc-data/publish-a-data-product-on-aws-data-exchange/CONTRIBUTING.md

 > [AWS Data Exchange](https://aws.amazon.com/data-exchange/) is a data marketplace that makes it easy for AWS customers to securely find, subscribe to, and use third-party data in the cloud.

 #### Who is Rearc?
 [Rearc](https://www.rearc.io) is a data provider and one of the launch partners for AWS Data Exchange.
 Products published by Rearc on ADX can be found [here](https://aws.amazon.com/marketplace/search/results?page=1&filters=VendorId&VendorId=a8a86da2-b2d1-4fae-992d-03494e90590b&searchTerms=rearc&category=d5a43d97-558f-4be7-8543-cce265fe6d9d).
-On ADX we provide a pipeline to automate the (1) sourcing of data, (2) transforming of data to make it useful for consumers, (3) creating a dataset on ADX, (4) creating automatic revisions and, (5) finally publishing the data product.
+On ADX we provide a pipeline to automate the (1) sourcing of data, (2) transformation of data to make it useful for consumers, (3) creation of a dataset on ADX, (4) creation of automatic revisions and, (5) finally publish the data product.